-Step into a lunge position as pictured below.
+Step into a lunge position as pictured below right.
 Shift your weight forwards onto the front foot to feel a stretch in the hip flexor muscles/very top of your thigh.
 Immediately relax back and repeat.
-In kneeling, simply do a long lunge and put your back knee of the floor.
-Shift your weight forward from this position as above.
+In kneeling, simply start in a kneeling lunge, shift your weight forward to feel a stretch in the front of your hip, quickly return and repeat.
 Tense your buttocks again to increase the stretch.
 Perform 10 on each leg.

 The purpose of your warm up run is to get your body ready for the intense race effort ahead.
 You need to increase your heart rate, blood pressure and breathing to deliver oxygen at race intensity.
 If your warm up is too light, your body will be playing catch up.
 This causes you to fatigue early and is going to kill your PB attempt.
 If you think you can warm up into the race, you will not run a fast time.
 For the 5k, I recommend a 2-3 kilometre build-up run.
 Start at your normal easy aerobic pace for the first kilometre.
 At this point, start to gradually build your speed every couple of hundred metres so that you run the last 800-1000m at your planned race pace.
 It is that simple.